Categories: Articles

 Bohnert suggested that the air force entered the war two years ago with about 900 fighters and attack aircraft and lost about 100 of them to Ukrainian actions in the first 18 months of fighting.
 The problem for the Russians, besides the losses, is that the need for fighter and attack aircraft missions has not decreased, even though the number of fighters and attack aircraft has decreased.

-“The extra hours that the Air Force has kept aircraft in the air since February 2022 actually cost the [Air Force] an additional 27 to 57 aircraft lost,” Bohnert estimated.
-And that was before Russian aircraft losses increased sharply in December and the number of Russian sorties also increased sharply as the Battle of Avdiivka reached its climax.
+“The extra hours that the Air Force has kept aircraft in the air since February 2022 has actually cost the [Air Force] an additional 27 to 57 aircraft lost,” Bohnert estimated.
+And that was before Russian aircraft losses rose sharply in December and the number of Russian sorties also increased sharply as the Battle of Avdiivka reached its climax.

 In other words, the likely losses are likely even higher.
 Combined with recently shot down aircraft, they could mean the Russian air force is down to 700 airworthy fighters and attack aircraft.
 Two hundred less than two years ago.